golang-leipzig/module-proxy-november-meetup/slides.md

 ---

 - many Go developers were unhappy with package management
-- no official solution, only more or less stable external tools
+- no official solution, only more or less stable third-party package management tools
 - you still needed to work inside the `$GOPATH` (or use "clever" hacks)

 ---